jestfs/jestfs/README.md

 We provide a Docker container with `jestfs` and its dependencies.
-You can install the docker by following the instruction in [https://docs.docker.com/get-started/](https://docs.docker.com/get-started/) and downlaod our docker image with the following command:
+You can install the docker by following the instruction in [https://docs.docker.com/get-started/](https://docs.docker.com/get-started/) and download our docker image with the following command:

-> **WARNING**: The docker image is 16GB large thus be patient when you download
+> **WARNING**: The docker image is 16GB large.
+Thus, be patient when you
-> it and please assign more than 16GB memory for the docker engine.
+> download it, and please assign more than 16GB of memory for the docker engine.

 ```bash
 docker pull jestfs/jestfs